CopticWordle/Coptic-Wordle/README.md

 # Coptic-Worlde
-A Coptic spin on the Popular Word Game
+A Coptic spin on the Popular Word Game - Currently Hosted at https://www.game.copticwordle.repl.co/